telerik/ajax-docs/api/server/Telerik.Web.UI/GridExpandColumn.md

 ## Properties

-###  Selectable `Boolean`
+###  AndCurrentFilterFunction `GridKnownFunction`

-Gets the value determining if the column is selectable.
+Gets or sets the current second filter condition function.

-###  FilterControlAltText `String`
+###  AndCurrentFilterValue `String`

-Gets or Sets the text value which should be added to alt attribute of the filter control
+Gets or sets a value of the currently applied second filter condition value.

-###  ExpandImageUrl `String`
+###  AutoPostBackOnFilter `Boolean`

-Gets or sets a string, specifying the URL to the image, which will be used
+Gets or sets a value indicating whether the grid should automatically postback,
-            instead of the default Expand image for the GridGroupSplitterColumn (the plus sign).
+            when the value in the filter text-box changes, and the the focus moves to another element.

+###  ButtonType `GridExpandColumnType`

+Gets a Telerik.Web.UI.GridExpandColumnType value, indicating the type of the
+            button.
+The button of the GridExpandColumn is by default of type SpriteButton.

 ###  CollapseImageUrl `String`